Norton 360: Windows Vista

 Sarah Hicks, Symantec's vice president of consumer product management, voiced concern over Windows Vista 64-bit's PatchGuard feature.
 PatchGuard was designed by Microsoft to ensure the integrity of the kernel, a part of an operating system which interacts with the hardware.
 Rootkits may hide in an operating system's kernel, complicating removal.
 Mike Dalton, European president of McAfee said, "The decision to build a wall around the kernel with the assumption it can't be breached is ridiculous", claiming Microsoft was preventing security vendors from effectively protecting the kernel while promoting its own security product, Windows Live OneCare.
 Hicks said Symantec did not mind the competition from OneCare.
 Symantec later published a white paper detailing PatchGuard with instructions to obtain a PatchGuard exploit.
 After negotiations and investigations from antitrust regulators, Microsoft decided to allow security vendors access to the kernel by creating special API instructions.

 Subscription expiration

 Norton 360 comes with a one-year subscription which is activated upon installation, and is valid for three home computers.
 Expiration of the subscription not only blocks access to program updates but shuts down the antivirus and the firewall as well.
-All the other tools, such as the bundled password manager with user saved passwords are also inaccessible.
-Users often do not understand that they will be completely exposed, so their PCs become infected by viruses.
+Other tools, such as the bundled password manager with user saved passwords are also inaccessible.
+Users are sometime unaware that their subscription has expired and they can no longer access the tools.